 When you primarily eat nutritious food and follow the suggestions in the healthy living diet, you will not need to take many supplements.

 Food can be your medicine or your demise.
-It can keep you healthy, help you get well, or make you sick.
-The nutrient-rich foods on a healthy living diet will help your body heal and stay healthy.
+A good plant-rich diet, such as the Mediterranean diet, helps you live a long, healthy, vibrant life.
+The nutrient-rich foods on a healthy living diet promote a healthy mind and body.

 In addition, certain foods, herbs, and spices can help you heal and improve specific conditions.
 For example, dill and fennel aid digestion.
-Turmeric and other spices quell inflammation.
-Cruciferous vegetables are recognized as superb for aiding your detoxification system and fighting cancer.
+Turmeric, ginger and other spices quell inflammation.
+Many studies show that cruciferous vegetables such as cauliflower and broccoli are superstars for aiding your natural detoxification system and preventing and fighting cancer.

-If you have physical wellness challenges, choose foods that are supportive for what ails you as part of your daily healthy living diet.
+If you have physical wellness challenges, choose healing foods that are specific to your needs as part of your daily healthy living diet.

-How you eat and prepare your food are important parts of the healthy living diet.
-Easy healthy eating habits and proper food preparation help you get the most benefit from the food and drink you put in your body.
+Habits of healthy eating and proper food preparation practices help you get the most benefit from the food and beverages you put in your body.

-Following the guidelines of the healthy living diet along with other healthy living habits will promote healing and a lifetime of good health.
+When you follow the guidelines of this healthy lifestyle diet, along with other healthy living habits, you promote healing, vitality, longevity, and a lifetime of good health in mind and body.